pesho-ivanov/martinus.github.io/_posts/2016-09-21-very-fast-hashmap-in-c-part-3.md

-# Summary
+## Summary

 [![summary](/img/2016/09/summary.png)](/img/2016/09/summary_big.png)

-I've summed up the average insertion time, average lookup time, and average memory usage over all the different samples. std::unordered_map is the reference with 100%.
+I've summed up the average insertion time, average lookup time, and average memory usage over all the different samples. `std::unordered_map` is the reference with 100%.
 Here are my conclusions:

 * The HopScotch implementation is the best overall for most use cases, if you have a reasonable hash function.
-Insertion time is just a tad slower than the fastest variant, memory usage is a bit higher than the other variants but still almost 3 times better than std::unordered_map, and lookup is blazingly fast with almost twice the speed as unordered_map.
+Insertion time is just a tad slower than the fastest variant, memory usage is a bit higher than the other variants but still almost 3 times better than `std::unordered_map`, and lookup is blazingly fast with almost twice the speed as `std::unordered_map`.
 0.0404 seconds to look up 1 million elements, or just 40.4 nanoseconds per lookup on average is not too shabby.

 * If your hash function is bad or compactness is of utmost importance, use the _Robin Hood with Infobyte_ variant.

-  * If the std interface is important, stick to std::unordered_map.
+* If the `std` interface is important, stick to `std::unordered_map`.
 While it uses lots of memory, lookup times seem to be ok and fairly consistent.

 That's my tour of hashtable implementations.
 You can find my code on Github at [martinus/robin-hood-hashing](https://github.com/martinus/robin-hood-hashing).
 It still needs lots of cleanup, and most importantly, the ability to remove elements...